Gxllii/Gxllii.github.io/_pages/about.md

 CCF-Baidu Open Fund, PI, 2022-2023.

 # 🏢 Professional Services
-* Program Committee Member for *IEEE International Symposium on Parallel and Distributed Processing with Applications (ISPA), 2024*
+* Program Committee Member for *International Symposium on Parallel and Distributed Processing with Applications (ISPA), 2024*
 * Program Committee Member for *BenchCouncil International Symposium On Benchmarking, Measuring And Optimizing (Bench), 2022-2024*
 * Program Committee Member for *International Conference on Artificial Neural Networks (ICANN), 2018*
 * Artifact Evaluation Committee Member for *International Symposium on Code Generation and Optimization (CGO), 2022*